yirzhou/UVa/lcc/bw105/Solution_6464.md

-# Problem
+# Intuition

-The problem can be reduced to:
+The problem can be rephrased to:
 Given an array from which we _can_ construct a graph.
 In this graph, there's an edge between two nodes (indices `i` and `j`) iff `nums[i]` and `nums[j]` is not coprime.
 Is this graph connected?

-# Main idea
+# Idea

 We can use the disjoint-set union (aka. union-find algorithm) to solve this problem.
 For every index `i` and its number `nums[i]`, we perform prime factorization.
 For every prime factor `z` of `nums[i]`, we connect `i` to _any_ other index `j` where `nums[j]`'s prime factors also include `z`.
 We use a map `unordered_map<int, vector<int>>` to keep track of this information of which each key is a prime factor of some number we've seen and its value is a list of indices where the numbers positioned at them have such prime factor.